storestartup/partially-api/source/includes/_payment_plans.md

 Opens a payment plan by signing the customer contract, attaching a payment method (new or existing), and processing the down payment if there is one.
 Only payment plans in *checkout* or *pending* status can be opened.

+In case the supplied payment method requires 3d secure authentication (required for [Strong Customer Authentication](https://stripe.com/payments/strong-customer-authentication)), the resulting payment plan will have status "requires_action" and will contain the "redirect_url" key.
+In this scenario, you should redirect the user to the "redirect_url" to authorize the payment, after which point they will be redirected back to the "return_url" you provide.

 ### HTTP request

 `PUT /payment_plan/open/:id`